 Data accuracy is the fundamental underpinning for the entire credit reporting system.
 Lenders and other users of credit information need accurate data to help make good decisions about when to extend credit and other opportunities.
 Further, consumers deserve accuracy so they can be rewarded for their efforts to diligently pay their debts and obtain the right credit for their needs.
 We encourage consumers to review their credit reports to make sure all their information is accurate and complete, and to dispute potential inaccuracies.

 Read more about how we protect information and manage our data in the full report.

 We believe data has the power to improve and protect lives and help economies thrive.
 Delivering information in ways that allow consumers and businesses to make decisions with confidence is our job — and also our passion.
-As such, when we’re looking at the causes where we’re best suited to make a difference, we choose those aligned to our expertise.
+As such, when we’re looking at the causes where we’re best suited to make a difference, we choose those that are aligned to our expertise.
 For us, that’s supporting brighter futures for vulnerable populations around the world by advancing financial inclusion, education and child protection.

+In 2018, our associates logged more than 11,500 volunteer hours — 11% more compared to 2017.
 To support these efforts, we provide U.S.-based associates with a Volunteer Time Off day each year which can be used to donate time outside the office to a cause that matters to them.
 We also offer a matching gift program for associates who choose to make financial contributions to their selected causes.
 TransUnion will match up to $2,000 per year for each associate, in support of donations made to 501c3 organizations.
 Some of our international offices also offer similar benefits.